First universal common ancestor: Progenotes

-Progenotes (also called ribocytes or ribocells) are semi-open or open biological systems capable of performing an intense exchange of genetic information, before the existence of cells and LUCA.
-The term progenote was coined by Carl Woese in 1977, around the time he introduced the concept of the three domains of life (bacteria, archaea, and eukaryotes) and proposed that each domain originated from a different progenote.
-The meaning of the term changed with time.
-In the 1980s, Doolittle and Darnell used the word progenote to designate the ancestor of all three domains of life, now referred to as the last universal common ancestor (LUCA).
+Progenotes (also called ribocytes or ribocells) are open or semi-open biological systems capable of intensely exchanging genetic information, before the existence of cells and LUCA.
+The term progenote was coined by Carl Woese in 1977, around the time he introduced the concept of the three domains of life (bacteria, archaea, and eukaryotes).
+Woese also proposed that each domain originated from a different progenote.
+The meaning of progenote changed over time, when in the 1980s, Doolittle and Darnell used the term to refer to the single ancestor of all three domains of life, now referred to as the last universal common ancestor (LUCA).'

-The terms ribocyte and ribocell refer to progenotes as protoribosomes, primeval ribosomes that were hypothetical cellular organisms with self-replicating RNA but without DNA, and thus with a RNA genome instead of the usual DNA genome.
-In Carl Woese's Darwinian threshold period of cellular evolution, the progenotes are also thought to have had RNA as informational molecule instead of DNA.
+The terms ribocyte and ribocell refer to progenotes as early forms of ribosomes (protoribosomes), hypothetical primitive cellular organisms with self-replicating RNA with an RNA genome instead of the usual DNA genome.
+In Carl Woese's Darwinian threshold period of cellular evolution, progenotes are also thought to have had RNA rather than DNA as informational molecule.

-The evolution of the ribosome from ancient ribocytes, self-replicating machines, into its current form as a translational machine may have been the selective pressure to incorporate proteins into the ribosome's self-replicating mechanisms, so as to increase its capacity for self-replication.
-Ribosomal RNA is thought to have emerged before cells or viruses, at the time of progenotes.
+The evolution of the ribosome from ancient ribocytes, the self-replicating RNA systems and machinery, into its current form as a translation machine may have been the selective pressure to then incorporate proteins into the ribosome's self-replicating mechanisms, which would increase its capacity to self-replicate.
+Ribosomal RNA is thought to have emerged before cells or viruses, during the time when progenotes existed.

-Progenotes composed and were the descendants of FUCA, and FUCA is thought to have organized the process between the initial organization of biological systems and the maturation of progenotes.
-Progenotes were dominants in the Progenote age, the time where biological systems originated and initially assembled.
-The Progenote age would have happened after the pre-biotic age of the RNA-world and Peptide-world but before the age of organisms and mature biological systems like viruses, bacteria and archaea.
+Progenotes both composed FUCA and descended from FUCA.
+FUCA is thought to have organized the transition from initial biological systems to mature progenotes.
+Progenotes were the dominant forms during the Progenote age, when biological systems first originated and assembled.
+The Progenote age would have happened after the pre-biotic RNA-world and Peptide-world ages, but before the emergence and presence of organisms and mature biological systems like viruses, bacteria and archaea.

-The most successful progenotes populations were probably the ones capable to bind and process carbohydrates, amino acids and other intermediated metabolites and co-factors.
-In progenotes, compartmentalization with membranes was not yet completed and translation of proteins was not precise.
-Not every progenote had its own metabolism; different metabolic steps were present in different progenotes.
-Therefore, it is assumed that there existed a community of sub-systems that started to cooperate collectively and culminated in the LUCA.
+The most successful progenotes populations were probably the ones capable of binding and processing carbohydrates, amino acids, and other intermediated metabolites and co-factors.
+In progenotes, there was not complete compartmentalization by membranes and translation of proteins was not precise.
+Not every progenote had a full metabolism on its own; different metabolic steps occurred in different progenotes.
+Therefore, it is assumed that there was a community of interacting sub-systems that began to cooperate collectively and eventually culminated in the LUCA.